timakasimovktr/SilkRoad/README.md

 ## Description

 This repository is a portfolio project that represents a platform similar to Amazon.
 The project is based on React and Node.js, used for creating the front-end and back-end, respectively.
-The project's design was created by the developer, and the database will be held in MongoDB.
+The project's design was created by the developer (Timur Kasimov), and the database will be held in MongoDB.

 This platform is intended for convenient online buying and selling of goods and services.
 As in Amazon, users will be able to create their accounts, add products to the cart, leave reviews, and much more.